oceanprotocol/list-purgatory/README.md

 }, ...
 ```

 The file [list-accounts.json](list-accounts.json) lists all accounts in Purgatory.
 It follows this schema.
-The `reason` field is like for assets.

 ```json
 {